eugeneyan/eugeneyan/README.md

 ### 👋 Hi, I'm Eugene Yan.

-I work at the intersection of consumer data & tech to build ML systems **to help customers**.
-I also write about effective data science, learning, and career.
-Currently an Applied Scientist at Amazon Kindle helping users read more.
-In addition, I'm ...
+I [work](https://eugeneyan.com/about/) at the intersection of consumer data & tech to build ML systems **to help customers**, and [write](https://eugeneyan.com/writing/) about **how to be more effective in data science & machine learning**.

-- 🌱 Learning more about recsys, NLP, and how to [write](https://eugeneyan.com/writing/).
+- 👨🏻‍💻 I'm an [Applied Scientist at Amazon](https://eugeneyan.com/about/) helping users read more, and get more out of books 📚.
-- 👨‍💻 Teaching a [free email course](https://eugeneyan.com/resources/) to help data scientists be more effective.
+- 📝 I [write](https://eugeneyan.com/writing/) about effective data science, learning, and career to help teams and individuals.
-- 🙌 Looking to collaborate on content and building communities.
+- 📬 I teach a [free email course](https://eugeneyan.com/resources/) to help data scientists be more effective.
-- 🗂 Curating [`applied-ml`](https://github.com/eugeneyan/applied-ml), a collection of papers & articles on ML applied in production.
+- 🗂 I curate [`applied-ml`](https://github.com/eugeneyan/applied-ml), a collection of papers & articles on ML applied in production.
 - ⌨️ Fun fact: I don't use the QWERTY keyboard (I use [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) instead).

 ### 📝 Recent Writing